JelleDeMoerloose/AirBNB_application/README.md

 If any parameter is missing, Flask returns a 400 error with a helpful message.

 If no results match, the frontend receives an empty list.
+The rating must be between 0 and 100.
+Values are allways injected with cursor, to prevent SQL injection Attacks.

 ### Query 2: Find Closest Available Listings to a Selected One
-Given a listing ID, this query returns the NEAREST NEIGHBOURING available listing with a higher rating Real-world application: If a user's preferred listing is not ideal, the app can suggest alternatives nearby with similar or better quality and price.
+Given a listing ID, this query returns the NEAREST NEIGHBOURING listing with a higher rating. (it neglects availability) Real-world application: If a user's preferred listing is not ideal, the app can suggest alternatives nearby with better quality.

 ### Query 2: (SQL Query)
 ```sql